 Short History of the Carson Valley Trails Association

-1994 – With access to local public lands diminishing because of changing landowners and new housing developments, a group of local citizens forms the Carson Valley Community Access (CVCA) to help maintain access to public lands.
-Most of these efforts would be focused in western Carson Valley.
+1994 – With access to local public lands diminishing because of changing landowners and new housing developments, a group of local citizens forms the Carson Valley Access Community (CVAC) to maintain existing or establish new public access to adjacent public lands.

-1995-2000 – In a cooperative effort with the U.S. Forest Service (USFS), Bureau of Land Management (BLM) and private landowners, CVCA begins planning for access and trail opportunities in and around the Carson Valley for hiking, biking and equestrian users.
+1995-2000 – In a cooperative effort with stakeholders including the U.S. Forest Service (USFS), Bureau of Land Management (BLM), Douglas County and private landowners, CVAC begins planning for access and trail opportunities in and around the Carson Valley for hiking, biking and equestrian use.

-1996 – CVCA files articles of incorporation and becomes a non-profit organization.
+1996 – CVAC files articles of incorporation and becomes a non-profit organization.

-2000 – CVCA changes its name to the Carson Valley Trails Association (CVTA).
+2000 – CVAC changes its name to the Carson Valley Trails Association (CVTA).

-2005 – Public use of the Fay-Luther Trailhead and old road network grows steadily.
+2005 – Public use of the Fay-Luther Trailhead continues to grow steadily.
 CVTA forms a trail clean-up volunteer crew to help clean up dog waste several times per week.
 CVTA provides dog bags and waste buckets for the public to use and continues today.

-2006 – The BLM completes an Environmental Assessment for the Fay-Luther Trail.
-The Jobs Peak Ranch Trailhead is built and CVTA constructs and opens the Jobs Peak Ranch Trail on a Douglas County easement on Jobs Peak Ranch property.
-This is the first constructed and legally recognized single trail in the Carson Valley.
+2006 – The BLM completes an Environmental Assessment for the Fay-Luther Trail System.
+The Jobs Peak Ranch Trailhead is built, and CVTA constructs the Jobs Peak Ranch Trail on a Douglas County easement on Jobs Peak Ranch property.
+This is the first constructed and formally recognized trail in Carson Valley.

 2007 – CVTA constructs and opens the Interpretive Loop and Bitter Cherry Trail.

-2008 – CVTA connects and opens the Jobs Ranch Trail to the Fay-Luther Trailhead, and the completed trail between the two trailheads is renamed the Fay-Luther/Jobs Peak Ranch Trail.
+2008 – CVTA connects the Jobs Ranch Trail to the Fay-Luther Trailhead.
+This entire trail between the two trailheads is renamed the Fay-Luther/Jobs Peak Ranch Trail.

 2008 – CVTA constructs and opens the Grand View Loop, Valley View Loop and Jeffrey Pine Trail.

-2009 – CVTA installs trail signs and trail maps throughout the Fay-Luther/JPR Trail System.
-This 9-mile trail system becomes the first formal and legally recognized trail system within the Carson Valley.
+2009 – CVTA installs trail signs and trail maps throughout the Fay-Luther/Jobs Peak Ranch Trail System.
+This 9-mile trail system becomes the first formally recognized trail system within the Carson Valley.

-2010 – CVTA installs interpretive signs along the Interpretive Loop of the Fay-Luther/JPR Trail System, providing a learning opportunity about the areas unique human and natural history.
+2010 – CVTA installs interpretive signs along the Interpretive Loop of the trail system, providing a learning opportunity about the areas unique human and natural history.

 2016 – The BLM approves an environmental assessment for CVTA to realign a section of trail on the Grand View, Interpretive and Lonesome Trails.
-These improvements provide a more enjoyable trail experience and are easier to maintain.
+These realignments are then built and opened.

-2009-2010 – CVTA and Eagle Scouts construct the 4-mile Bently-Kirman Tract Trail is constructed on a conservation easement and opens in 2010 as a cooperative project with the private landowner Donald Bently and The Nature Conservancy on a permanent conservation easement.
-This becomes the second trail system within the Carson Valley.
+2009-2010 – The 4-mile Bently-Kirman Tract Trail is constructed on a conservation easement and opens in 2010 as a cooperative project with The Nature Conservancy and the private landowner Bently Ranch.
+This becomes the second formally recognized trail system within Carson Valley.

-2011 – Approximately 16 of the 19 proposed miles are approved for construction on USFS lands.
-Most of the trail system is built during 2011 along with the Eagle Ridge Trailhead.
-70% of the trail system is built by CVTA and 30% by Trailscape.
+2011 – Approximately 16 of the 19 proposed miles are approved for construction through a USFS Environmental Assessment.
+The Eagle Ridge Trailhead and most of the trail system is built during 2011.

-2012 – The trail system is completed by CVTA and opens in May.
-This becomes the third trail system within the Carson Valley.
+2012 – The trail system is completed and opens in May.
+This becomes the third formally recognized trail system within Carson Valley.

-2013-2016 – CVTA continues trail finishing improvements including construction of causeways, retaining walls, bridge and rock crossings, safety railings, and multiple realignments to reduce grades and improve turns.
+2013-2017 – CVTA completes most trail finishing projects including construction of wooden and rock causeways, retaining walls, a bridge, rock crossings, safety railings, and realignment improvements.

 2008 – CVTA proposes the 20-mile Clear Creek Trail connecting the Tahoe Rim Trail with Highway 395, and the associated Clear Creek Connector and Jacks Valley Loop.

 2011 – Approximately 10 of the 20 miles are approved for construction by the USFS.

-2013-2014 – The Clear Creek Trail is constructed by CVTA and the Nevada Conservation Corps, and opens in April.
-This becomes the fourth trail system within Carson Valley.
+2013-2014 – The Clear Creek Trail and Clear Creek Connector is constructed and opens in April.
+This becomes the fourth formally recognized trail system within Carson Valley.

-2015 – CVTA proposes an alternate route to the Tahoe Rim Trail to complete the upper portion of the trail system and is currently under review for possible approval.
-Attempts to complete the Clear Creek Trail to the Clear Creek Trailhead remain ongoing.
+2015 – CVTA proposes an alternate route to the Tahoe Rim Trail to complete the upper third of the trail system.

 2008 – CVTA proposes the 5-mile Pinyon Trail on the east side of Carson Valley.

-2014-2015 – The Pinyon Trail is constructed by CVTA and the trailhead by the BLM.
-The trail and trailhead were funded by the CVTA and opened to the public during March.
-This becomes the fifth trail system within Carson Valley.
+2014-2015 – The Pinyon Trail and Pinyon Trailhead are built, and the trail opens March, 2015.
+This becomes the fifth formally recognized trail system within Carson Valley.